FREQUENTLY ASKED QUESTIONS

 Does Teen Court send kids to the Food Bank?

-Teen Court recognizes donation of food and volunteer work done at Tarrant Area Food Bank as community service.
+Teen Court recognizes donation of food and volunteer work performed at Tarrant Area Food Bank as community service.

 Can high school and college students volunteer to meet degree requirements for community service?